VinEckSie/sealed-in-rust/src/02-core-primitives/02-01-symmetric-ciphers.md

 ## Symmetric Ciphers: XOR, AES, ChaCha20 & Beyond

 > 🔐 **Used in:** VPNs, TLS (post-handshake), disk encryption, messaging apps
+>
 > ✅ Still foundational in modern cryptography.

 ### What Are Symmetric Ciphers?

-Symmetric ciphers use the **same key** for both encryption and decryption.
-Unlike public-key cryptography, they don’t offer key exchange—but they are **much faster**, making them ideal for bulk data encryption.
+Symmetric ciphers use the same key for both encryption and decryption.
+Unlike public-key cryptography, they don’t offer key exchange—but they are much faster, making them ideal for bulk data encryption.

 They are used everywhere: encrypted file systems, secure communications, and even inside protocols like TLS (after the handshake).